mna/setupjs/README.md

 * Separate javascript bundles for "major" dependencies (e.g. `babel-polyfill` is in a separate file from the app's code)
 * Source maps generated for development build
 * Tests via `mocha`
+* Cache-busting for production builds via hashes of content in the filenames

 ## Directory Layout